canonical/hotsos/doc/source/contrib/testing.rst

 target has the same name.

-To write more than one test for a given target, perhaps to test both pass and fail cases, you can give the test file a meaningful name and inside your test specific the target file name using the ``target-name: <name>.yaml`` stanza e.g. ::
+To write more than one test for a given target, perhaps to test both pass and fail cases, you can give the test file a meaningful name and inside your test specify the target file name using the ``target-name: <name>.yaml`` stanza e.g. ::

     hotsos/defs/scenarios/myplugin/foo.yaml